t27/ps2helper/readme.md

 ##PS2 Form Helper for BITS Pilani

+This a tool which will help you fill the PS2 Preferences on the new BITS Pilani PSMS page.
+You need to sort the PS stations in Excel(Or any other spreadsheet software which supports csv files).
+You'll need to use the given csv file which has Station IDs,Names, Stipend, Location,Disciplines etc as columns.
+Once sorted follow the steps below.
+The link to the csv file is also given below.
+Also I recommend using Chrome.

+This has been tested to work fine on Chrome in Windows and Ubuntu.

+Built with contributions from Apoorv Umang.

 ```
 DISCLAIMER:
 By using this script, you are taking full responsibility of the consequences.
 This script is intended for general use and no warranty is implied for suitability to any given task.
 I hold no responsibility for your setup or any damage done while using/installing/modifing this script.
 You MUST cross check your preferences manually after using this script to ensure it is correct.
 ```